ulupo/giotto-ph/paper/paper.md

 run-times: a decreased number of columns to reduce [@bauer2021ripser] and an additional early stop condition when enumerating cofacets.

-As previously mentioned, we also adopted a different threading strategy: a *thread pool* (with optional CPU pinning option).
-This approach enables better amortization of the cost of the short-lived threads used in [@morozov2020lock], where one thread is created whenever needed and destroyed at the end of its computation task.

 The final component in our C++ backend is a rewriting of the EC algorithm (see \hyperref[sec:related_work]{``Related work"\ref*{sec:related_work}}), implemented so far only in the *GUDHI* library [@gudhi:Collapse].
 Our